CARTOON01/CARTOON01/README.md

 ### Hi there 👋
+🔭 I’m currently working on ALX Projects
+🌱 I’m currently learning Python
+💬 Ask me about Tech or anything that revoves around it 😄 Pronouns: He
+⚡ Fun fact: I have learned over the years that when one’s mind is made up, this diminishes fear.
 <!--
 **CARTOON01/CARTOON01** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.